lpmi-13/kubernetes-the-hard-way-do/docs/08-bootstrapping-kubernetes-controllers.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

-The commands in this section will effect the entire cluster and only need to be run once from one of the controller nodes.
+The commands in this section will affect the entire cluster and only need to be run once from one of the controller nodes.

 ```
 external_ip=$(doctl compute droplet list controller-0 \